| |

 A GPS will not replace personal navigation skills.
 Period.

 I've laid out a placeholder page for the upcoming Navigation page.
 I've posted a few informative links to sources of astronomical information.
-Astronomical information for navigation purposes because the universe is your ultimate clock and compass.
+Astronomical information for navigation purposes because the universe is our ultimate clock and compass.

 * * *